BOS - YTO

 • Which airlines offer Wi-Fi service onboard planes from Boston to Toronto?

-Air Canada, United Airlines, JetBlue, and Air France offer inflight Wi-Fi service on the Boston to Toronto flight route.
+Air Canada, United Airlines, JetBlue, American Airlines, and Delta offer inflight Wi-Fi service on the Boston to Toronto flight route.

 • Which aircraft models fly most regularly from Boston to Toronto?